-- Farming beneficial insects in small farms is a valuable addition to any agricultural practice.
-The success depends on how well locally (and cheaply) available elements for rearing and breeding (species, building material, feed) can be used.
-Constant contact with the farmers is also necessary in order to be able to react quickly to problems. - Traditional treatment and processing must be re-evaluated for its efficiency under today's conditions in order to be able to continue to produce safe food.
+• Farming beneficial insects in small farms is a valuable addition to any agricultural practice.
+The success depends on how well locally (and cheaply) available elements for rearing

+- Traditional treatment and processing must be re-evaluated for its efficiency under today's conditions in order to be able to continue to produce safe food.
 This is all the more true for novel products such as insect flours. - In Asia, too, there are different proportions of the population who do not traditionally eat insects.
 With the use of homogenisates, access to insects is made easier for those who disdain them because of their appearance. - The system developed within the framework of IFNext is universally applicable if it is adapted to the respective local conditions.
-In this respect, follow-up work in other regions with a similar climate is just as conceivable as the adaptation of the breeding of other arthropods, which are also commercially successful, in the same climate as Thailand or Cambodia.
+In this respect, follow-up work in other regions with a similar climate is just as conceivable as the adaptation of the breeding of other arthropods, which are also commercially successful, in the same climate as Thailand or Cambodia. - Insect breeding is successful in all three countries. - Interesting new products based on dried or fresh homogenates were designed, which are accepted in terms of taste. - Numerous events in Germany have led to an improvement in acceptance and increased knowledge among visitors.